Red tomato chutney is a fruity tomato preserve which is easy to prepare and will keep well for months or even years.

 Instructions

-- Add the ginger, sultanas, allspice, salt, bay leaves, sugar and wine vinegar.
+- Place the chopped tomatoes, ginger, sultanas, allspice, salt, bay leaves, sugar and wine vinegar, ie, all the ingredients, into a large saucepan.

-- Gently bring the contents of the pan to the boil and simmer without a lid until the liquid has reduced and the mixture thickened.
+- Bring the contents of the pan to a boil, then simmer gently (without a lid) until the liquid has reduced and the mixture has thickened.
+This may take around 45 minutes or so.

-- Place the empty jars, without lids, on a baking tray and heat in the oven at a low temperature for about 10 to 15 minutes.
+- Set the oven to a low temperature while the chutney is cooking.
+Place the empty jars and lids, with lids removed, on a baking tray in the oven for around 10 to 15 minutes to sterilise.

 Leave a Reply